jimmyl02/bazel-playground-connectrpc/README.md

 bazelisk mod tidy
 ```

-after this, it is required the manually specify the package in `use_repo` of the root `MODULE.bazel`
+it is required that the explicit dependencies are specified in `use_repo` of the root `MODULE.bazel`. the series go `go mod tidy`, then running gazelle and `bazel mod tidy` should be capable of automatically updating the `use_repo` list of dependencies. this allows us to just maintain the source of truth in one location which is `go.mod`. this has additional benefits in letting us use standard tooling go with this repository if we ever want to.

-add an internal dependency
+##### internal dependency

+adding an internal dependency should be automatically handled by just calling the important in golang then running gazelle.

 ```
 # after adding the dependency in code, there is a "metadata missing" error; anywhere run:
-gazelle
+bazelisk run //:gazelle
 ```

 #### run the cmd

 ```
-bazel run //cmd/testcmd
+bazel run //cmd/server
 ```

 #### build and run the cmd

 ```
-bazel build //cmd/testcmd
+bazel build //cmd/testserver
-./bazel-bin/cmd/testcmd/testcmd_/testcmd
+./bazel-bin/cmd/server/server_/server
 ```

 ## connectrpc